pw598/pw598.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 <p>$P(\mathbf{x} | N, \mathbf{p}) = \frac{N!}{x_1! \cdots x_K!} \prod_{i=1}^K ~p_i^{x_i}$</p>

 - The $k$ outcomes correspond to the number of words in the vocabulary.
-- The $n$ trials correspond to the total number of words in a document.
+- The $N$ trials correspond to the total number of words in a document.
 - The counts $x_1, \ldots, x_k$ represent the number of times each word appears in the document.
 - The probabilities $p_1, \ldots, p_k$ represent the probabilities of selecting each respective word.